What is it that happened that holds you back from creating a beautiful future, your beautiful future?

 I want you to identify the beliefs you have and choose which ones to keep and which ones to discard.
 What I want to offer to you is that you can choose to discard them all.

-The third step is to deliberately think of new thoughts to replace your limiting beliefs.
+The fourth step is to deliberately think of new thoughts to replace your limiting beliefs.

 “I’m worthy of living a better life.”

 “I can rewrite my story in a way that serves me.”